President’s Advisory Council for a Respectful, Inclusive Community

 Expand on-campus representation of marginalized and underrepresented communities and their stories through the selection of speakers, visiting lecturers and performers.

-The PAC is currently co-chaired by Sharon Nell, dean of Arts and Humanities, and Father Peter Walsh, CSC, director of Campus Ministry.
-Erica Zamora ’11, director of Student Diversity and Inclusion, will replace Father Walsh in January of 2021.
+The PAC is currently co-chaired by Sharon Nell, dean of Arts and Humanities, and Erica Zamora ’11, director of Student Diversity and Inclusion.

 View all PAC resources, including the council’s strategic plan, goals, annual reports and roster.